 What are the requirements for admission?

-- Applicants must hold a bachelor's degree from an accredited college or university, or a master's degree in library and information science or a related field.
+- Applicants must hold a bachelor's from an accredited college or university.

 How do I apply?

 To apply, visit the Graduate College's application page, review the information, and select the "Apply Now" button.
 In the case of minor discrepancies regarding the scope and character of the statements to be submitted, please follow the instructions below.
 Applicants must submit the following:

 - Academic Statement of Purpose (1-2 pages): Please say why you want to pursue doctoral studies, your career goals, and what led you to your decision.
 This should be complementary to your CV and different from your research statement.
 Discuss your personal motivation, your strengths, the opportunities you've had and how you've taken advantage of them, and why this is the right time, and why the iSchool is the right place, for you to pursue doctoral studies.

 - Research Statement (2-3 pages): Please present a research problem or question of interest, propose how it might be investigated at the iSchool, and discuss your preparedness to do so (i.e. languages or technical skills, as appropriate).
 This statement addresses the "what and how" of your research.
 We pay great attention to the research statement in assessing an applicant’s ability to thrive in a research centric environment, and be successful in our program.
 We look for evidence of a creative, questioning approach of someone who wants to find out more than what is already in the scholarly literature.
 We are also looking to see if we have the people to help you in that exploration.
 A research statement is just your ideas at the time of application - we do not hold you to undertake exactly the project you propose.
 We know you may refine your ideas, interests and approaches to doing research as you work with us.
 We are looking for the kind of person who shows promise in doing research.